RoxasShadow/Trebbiatrice/README.md

 About Sublime Text
 ------------------
-If you do not work with workspaces/projects like I said before, you can add `"show_full_path": true` to your editor's settings.
-In this way, `trebbiatrice` will try to match the Harvest projects with the name of the folder in which your files your're working on are saved.
+If you do not work with workspaces/projects, you can add `"show_full_path": true` to your editor's settings.
+In this way, `trebbiatrice` will try to match the Harvest projects with the name of the folder in which the files you're working on are saved.

 To track with Sublime Text, just do `$ trebbiatrice sublime`.

 About Atom
 ----------
 Install the package `custom-title` in Atom and set something like `<%= fileName %><% if (projectPath) { %> - /<%= relativeFilePath %><% } %>` in the custom title.
-Otherwise just work in the folder with the name of your project.
+Otherwise, just work in folders which names are related to your project.

 To track with Atom, the command is `$ trebbiatrice atom`.

 TODO
 ----
 - Configuration file
-- Run as daemon
-- Logger
-- More testate
+- Daemon with logging features

 Why
 ---